 What Is a Conventional Mortgage?

-Traditional or conventional mortgages have been around forever, but taking out a reverse mortgage loan wasn’t really unheard of until the late 2000s.
+Traditional or conventional mortgages have been around forever, but taking out a reverse mortgage loan was unheard of until the early 2000s.

 A conventional mortgage loan is a conforming loan, which means it meets the specific lending and underwriting requirements of Fannie Mae or Freddie Mac.

-With a conventional mortgage, you borrow money from the bank to buy or refinance a home.
-At that point, the borrowers then have a specific monthly mortgage repayment (principal & interest) to the lender over a specific period of time or “term”.
-Most common terms are a 15 or 30 year mortgage.
+With a conventional mortgage, the homeowner borrows money from the bank to buy or refinance a home.
+At that point, the borrowers then have a specific monthly mortgage repayment (principal & interest) to the lender over a specific period of time or “term.”
+Most common terms are a 15 or 30 year mortgages.

 Reverse Mortgage Line of Credit vs. a Home Equity Loan

 Reverse mortgage loans allow seniors to open a line of credit, or to take out a lump sum of money, against their home’s equity, giving them access to tax-free cash from the equity built up in their home.
-In simple terms, reverse mortgage loans allow you to borrow against the equity in your home.
-Your loan proceeds will go directly into your pocket to use however you wish.
+In simple terms, reverse mortgage loans allow the homeowner to borrow against the equity in their home.
+Their loan proceeds will go directly into their pocket to use however they wish.

 Reverse mortgages are unique, and they differ from a home equity line of credit, or HELOC, in a number of ways.
-While both instruments allow you to borrow against the equity in your home, you have to be a senior to qualify for a reverse mortgage.
-Also, with a HELOC, the money you borrow comes with a minimum monthly repayment requirement; whereas a reverse mortgage line of credit allows you to defer the repayment.
-This payment optionality feature can provide an increase in cash flow for retirement.
+While both instruments allow the homeowner to borrow against the equity in their home, they have to be a senior to qualify for a reverse mortgage.
+Also, with a HELOC, the money they borrow comes with a minimum monthly repayment requirement; whereas a reverse mortgage line of credit allows them to defer the repayment.
+This payment optionality feature can lead to an increase in cash flow for retirement.

 Traditional Mortgage

 Traditional mortgages, also called conventional mortgages and forward mortgages, are loans that don’t require backing from a federal government agency.
-Just like reverse mortgages, traditional mortgages require you to pay property taxes, mortgage insurance premiums if applicable, and homeowners’ insurance.
-However, unlike a reverse mortgage, you can apply for a conventional mortgage as soon as you turn 18, provided you fulfill the requirements of your chosen lender.
-With traditional mortgages, you can shop around and compare private lenders to get the best loan agreement possible.
+Just like reverse mortgages, traditional mortgages require the homeowner to pay property taxes, mortgage insurance premiums if applicable, and homeowners’ insurance.
+However, unlike a reverse mortgage, they can apply for a conventional mortgage as soon as they turn 18, provided they fulfill the requirements of their chosen lender.
+With traditional mortgages, the homeowner can shop around and compare private lenders to get the best loan agreement possible.

-Generally, unless your parents gift you a free-and-clear home in their will, or you strike gold in cryptocurrency or some other business, a traditional mortgage remains the most time-efficient way of building home equity.
+Generally, unless the borrower’s parents gift them a free-and-clear home in their will, or they strike gold in cryptocurrency or some other business, a traditional mortgage remains the most time-efficient way of building home equity.

-When you obtain a mortgage from a lending institution, you co-own the home and typically have little to no equity in it to start.
-As you make your monthly payments, you decrease the loan amount owed to the lender and start to build home equity.
-The more money you put into your home, the more equity you build.
+When the homeowner obtains a mortgage from a lending institution, they co-own the home and typically have little to no equity in it to start.
+As they make their monthly payments, they decrease the loan amount owed to the lender and start to build home equity.
+The more money they put into their home, the more equity they build.

 Some people may get a traditional mortgage later in life, or end up carrying their debts past their working age, causing strain over their required monthly mortgage payments and little retirement income.
-If that sounds like you, a reverse mortgage may be a good option for you to alleviate some of the burden and allow you to enjoy your retirement years.
+If that sounds like your client, a reverse mortgage may be a good option for them to alleviate some of the burden and allow them to enjoy their retirement years.

 Reverse Mortgage